Koh Tao Things To Do in this Tiny Vibrant Thai Island

-Koh Tao beautiful landscape, vibrant marine life and above all the laid back island vibe are what made us extend our stay on this tiny gulf island.
+Koh Tao‘s beautiful landscape and vibrant marine life and above all the laid back island vibe are what made us extend our stay on this tiny gulf island.

 Little did we know how much this tropical island had to offer.
 Naturally, beaches along with diving and snorkeling are the highlights in Koh Tao.
 Other activities such as boat trips and trekking to breathtaking viewpoints can be considered.